p-society/typeracer-cli/README.md

 **Install packages**

-- cd to folder and run `npm Install`
+- cd to folder and run `npm install`
 - Run `npm link` **(!important)**

+Npm link will move it to your global configurations.

 # commands